The General Election will be held on 23 September 2017. Voters who are overseas can vote from 6 September to 23 September.

 Our relationship with Laos

 We have a warm yet limited relationship with Laos.
-Following the Vietnam War, this landlocked nation earned the unenviable reputation as the most heavily bombed country in the world.
+Following the Viet Nam War, this neighbouring landlocked nation earned the unenviable reputation as the most heavily bombed country per capita in the world.
 The UN also classifies it as one of the world's least developed countries.
 It follows that our official aid programme, including scholarships, provincial tourism and landmine clearance amongst other initiatives, remains our most substantial link with Laos.

-Laos is our country coordinator with ASEAN and in 2016 Laos was the ASEAN chair.
+In 2016 Laos was our country coordinator with the Association of Southeast Asian Nations (ASEAN) and the ASEAN chair.
 This, and the series of high level visits in 2016 including by our Prime Minister and Ministers of Foreign Affairs and Trade, during 2016 has strengthened connections between our countries.

 At the 2013 census, we were home to 1,374 Laotians, with almost 60% living in the Auckland region.